mgrimace/Homelab/Services/Game_Utilities.md

 use `docker compose up -d` to start the container!

 Note: I had to import a cookie to bypass the login issues, more info [here](https://github.com/claabs/epicgames-freegames-node#cookie-import).
 It was relatively easy.

-Don't forget to add this docker to your central [portainer](LXCs/portainer.md) and to your [homepage](LXCs/Dashboards_Homepage.md) with its docker status